iricigor/GetFolderAge/README.md

 * [int]`Depth` - total depth of scanned folders relative to initial folder.
 If QuickTest, then it will be 1, regardless of real depth.
 If CutOffDate specified, it might not go to full depth, so this number will be smaller than full depth.
 * [decimal]`ElapsedSeconds` - time spent in checking the folder
 * [datetime]`FinishTime` - date and time when folder check was completed
-* [bool]`Errors` - indicate if command encountered errors during its execution (i.e. Access Denied on part of the files)
+* [bool]`Errors` - indicate if command encountered errors during its execution (i.e. Access Denied on some file)
 * [string]`LastError` - text of the last encountered error

+### Restartable script

+Parameter `-OutputFile` specifies where output data is stored on the disk.
+If script is interrupted before finishing, you can restart it without a need to process same folders again.
+Just specify the same `-OutputFile` and script will skip already processed folders.

+This is specially useful for long running scripts.

 ## Build status